IATI/IATI-Developer-Documentation/access.rst

 Blocking User Agents
 --------------------

 Some publishers web servers will block certain user agents, and sometimes IP addresses.
 This is probably a result of automated systems looking for "malicious" activity.
-This blocking is problematic, because one of the strengths of iATI data is that it can be programmatically downloaded.
+This blocking is problematic, because one of the strengths of IATI data is that it can be programmatically downloaded.

 Server Side Caching
 -------------------